Keeping the Blues Alive Foundation

-Fundraisers held on board 2017's Keeping the Blues Alive at Sea III raised money to support KTBA foundation included: a sweepstakes for a chance to win a cabin, guitar and hang out with Joe on board, an exclusive Joe Bonamassa Meet and Greet, a raffle for a beautiful, signed-guitar with last year’s artists, two interactive wine tastings curated by Ira Goldberg (a KTBA Board Member/Wine-maker) and a special beer tasting sponsored by local craft brewery Saltwater Brewing!
+Fundraisers held on board 2018's Keeping the Blues Alive at Sea IV raised money to support KTBA foundation included: a sweepstakes for a chance to win a cabin, guitar, an exclusive Joe Bonamassa Meet and Greet, a raffle for 3 beautiful, signed-guitars; one with last year’s artists, one signed by Black Country Communion and one of Mr. Bonamassa’s own collection, one interactive wine tasting curated by Ira Goldberg (a KTBA Board Member/Wine-maker) and a special beer tasting sponsored by local craft brewery Wynwood Brewing!

 We could not be more honored, proud, and thankful for YOU, our BLUES Cruisers who blew us away with your support.
 Thanks to this record-shattering contribution by you, Joe and Norwegian Cruise Lines, the Foundation has successfully begun the process of allocating funds to new exciting ventures.

-In addition to regular scholarship funding, donations will also support over 30 different music projects ranging from new instruments, sheet music, teacher-development programs and unique experiences for at-risk youth in schools across America.
-To date, the Foundation has been able to support over 43,000 students nationwide through 220 funding projects.
+In addition to regular scholarship funding, donations KTBA has funded over 300 different music projects ranging from new instruments, sheet music, teacher-development programs and unique experiences for at-risk youth in schools across America.
+To date, the Foundation has been able to support over 50,000 students nationwide through funding projects.
 The KTBA music festivals have played a major part in reaching thousands of students and supporting them on their musical journeys through life.

 With another Blues Alive at Sea planned for 2019, artist lineups, themed party nights, and charity fundraising activities are already being organized.
 For more information about how to donate, please visit www.keepingthebluesalive.org.